zhenik/javaEE_exam/README.md

 ## How to run application
 1. Clone repo
 2. Run from application root folder
-`mvn install` - will run all Arquillian tests
+`mvn install -DskipTests` - will install app without tests
 or (OPTIONAL)
+`mvn install` -  will install and run all Arquillian tests
+or (OPTIONAL)
-`mvn install -P selenium` - will run Arquillian & Selenium tests
+`mvn install -P selenium` - will install and run Arquillian & Selenium tests
 !NB for Selenium tests needs [Chrome driver](https://sites.google.com/a/chromium.org/chromedriver/) in user root folder
 3. go to `~/frontend` module and run there
 `mvn wildfly:run`